-- 1. To attend the annual general meeting of CHF Canada. - 2.
-Ensure that the resolutions for consideration at the AGM are presented to SMHC's board of directors and that direction is provided regarding voting on those resolutions. - 3.
+1. To attend the annual general meeting of CHF Canada.

+- Ensure that the resolutions for consideration at the AGM are presented to SMHC's board of directors and that direction is provided regarding voting on those resolutions. - 3.
 Attendance at the business meeting is essential.
 If the delegate leaves the meeting room, for whatever reason, he/she must ensure that the voting flag is handed over to the alternate, if available. - 4.
 Raises issues of concern at the CHF AGM regarding the co-operative housing sector in general and Sarcee Meadows specifically. - 5.
 To report to the board of directors on the outcome of the resolutions.

 Date: March 26, 1997

 Position: Rutland Park Community Association

 Liaison

-Responsible To: Board of Directors

-Reports To: Board of Directors and the Membership

-Term: One year

 Authority: Elected annually by the Board of Directors

-Date of Amendment or Replacement: nt: February 2007, February 2011, January 2012
+Date of Amendment or Replacement: February 2007, February 2011, January 2012